Taregnaeem/python3-docker-devenv/README.md

 * [Optional](#optional)

 ## Why Python on Docker Container?
 You need not to create virtual environments with `venv` because you can handle them respectively as a container.

+## Who Is This Repository Designed for?
+* A developer who feels that [Docker Tutorial](https://docs.docker.com/get-started/) may be too difficult to understand.
+* A developer who writes Python codes and is new to Docker.

+## What You Can Learn with This Repository
+* The way to handle Docker Container.
+* The concepts of Docker.

 ## Installed Software Version Details
 * ubuntu: 18.04.1 LTS